To be eligible for 40% ESF funding towards the cost of training the business must:

 - Mandatory training or training that meets a clear legal requirement or is required for specific activities which the employer would usually pay for (statutory), for example manual handling and health and safety in the workplace

-- Primary forklift truck or HGV or PSV licenses; Gas Safe registration/renewal, safe and fuel efficient driver training
+- Primary forklift truck or HGV or PSV licenses and Gas Safe registration/renewal.

 What West Yorkshire Colleges have been up to recently.